SageKyle/SageKyle/README.md

 I've always been fascinated by computers, how they work and technology in general and the endless possibilities and opportunities it offers ✨. &nbsp;
 I love to use computers to solve problems and make life easier for people around me.

-- :telescope: I’m currently working on a crowdfunding product page where users can make pledges to support/sponsor a product and also see the application state updated in real-time as they interact with it.
-The purpose of this is to hone my knowledge about state management and also to test and hopefully improve my knowledge of React as a whole.
+- :telescope: I’m currently learning Tailwind CSS and also building a unique todo/notes app with React, Firebase and Tailwind CSS.
 - :seedling: I recently started technical writing ([you can check it out here](https://saje.hashnode.dev)), and it has been an interesting journey so far.
 It has provided a way for me to gain an in-depth knowledge on any topic I'm writing about.
 - :zap: In my free time, I either solve problems on Front-end Mentor, write an article or read books,  📚 especially psychology and science-related 🌏.
 - 👯 I would love to collaborate on building projects that require the skills I already know and also challenge me to learn more and be better.